ossia/ofxOssia/README.md

 * Tested on Linux (Debian/stretch, Antergos), macOS, Windows

-* The OSSIA API require some boost libs not available in OpenFrameworks.
+* The OSSIA library (libossia) require some boost libs not available in OpenFrameworks.
 They are installed by the build script.

 ## Installation (OS X, Linux)